ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 ## Stage 5: Conflict Removal

+**Note**: This is the third pass in the iterative solver.
+It runs after Pattern Generalization on each iteration.

 ### What Happens

 EntropPy removes corrections and patterns where one typo is a substring of another **with the same boundary**.
 This prevents shorter corrections from blocking longer ones.
 Both direct corrections and patterns are checked for conflicts, and patterns can conflict with each other or with direct corrections.